PUP Startup Script

 5. Version Control

-Include script file in version control system to record configuration change history.
+Include script files in version control system to record configuration change history.

 Advanced Usage